Aurora-Landing-Page/Backend/README.md

      - `500` if an internal server error occurs
      - `200` if the query was successful

-## Protected (requireAuth) endpoints
-### All of the following (except /getUserData, /getCaData amd /generateTicket) are disabled in the current version
-- The following endpoints are protected by the `requireAuth` middleware and require a valid JWT cookie to be present in the user request:
-  - /getUserData
-  - /getCaData
-  - /participateGroup
-  - /participateIndividual
-  - /getParticipants
-  - /generateTicket
-  - /purchase
-  - /verifyPurchase
-- The above endpoints respond with:
-  - `403` if the JWT is invalid / absent
-  - The requested URL if the JWT is present and valid

-## Ultra Protected (requireAdmin) endpoints (all of the following are disabled in the current version)
-- The following endpoints are protected by the `requireAdmin` middleware and require a valid admin JWT cookie:
-  - /addGroup
-  - /addIndividual
-  - /getParticipants
-  - /verify
-  - /attended
-- The above endpoints respond with:
-  - `403` if the JWT is invalid / absent or if the token does not correspond to an admin account
-  - The requested URL if the JWT is present and valid

 # Document Model Formats
 ### All below documents will also additionally contain the __v and timestamp (createdAt, updatedAt) fields added by Mongoose